KennethNielsen/teaching/README.md

 # teaching
-Teaching repository for git and GitHub
+Teaching repository for git and GitHub and whatever

 # EFFORTLESS MASS SPECTROSCOPY FOR ELECTROCHEMISTS